 Lenders always want a few months of impound dollars in reserve.
-If your taxes and insurance portion are $150 per month, the lender might require $300 as a float.
+Say, your taxes and insurance portion of your monthly mortgage payment is $150 per month.
+The lender might require the account to hold $300 as a safety net.

 If a loan is completely amortized at a fixed rate of interest, the principal and interest payment will never increase or increase.
-However, taxes do increase (they rarely fall).
 Insurance premiums are increased based on complex formulas from insurance companies.
 But insurance policy coverages sometimes go up as well because it costs more every year to rebuild a home in the event of a disaster.